netcosports/Astrolabe/README.md

 ## 3. Pager

-Another two source types can be used for paging navigation between pages.
+Another two source types can be used for navigation between pages.
 Astrolabe provide two types of them:

 ### 3.1 Static pager